SebZG/fedora-jazz/README.md

 - __About Section__

-  - The about section features information about what the school offers and it's teachers.
+  - The about section features information about what the school offers.
   - The about section has a carousel that shows the different instruments that are taught.
   - The carousel images are in `.webp` format.
   - The about section is responsive to different screen sizes.